canopas/android-developer-roadmap-2023/README.md

 # App Architecture

 ### Practicle 18
+#### Create My Journal application
+* Enable users to document their daily thoughts, feelings, experiences, and ideas.
+* The app will have a one Activity
+  - Show user's thoughts in Grid
+  - Add TextField to take user input
+  - Add button to save user's thought
+  - Store inputs in Viewmodel as state
+* User should be able to add multiple thoughts
+* The application should be able to persist data even when there is a configuration change, such as a screen rotation.
+* Use MVVM app architecture

+### Practicle 19
 #### Implement Drink Explorer
 * Allow users to search for their favourite mocktail detail.
 * The app will have a one Activity